khomenkokyrylo1/khomenkokyrylo1/README.md

 I'm a fullstack developer with a passion.
 <br />
-As a Fullstack Developer, I mostly work on web development, but also skilled in WebDevelopment etc.
+As a Fullstack Developer, I mostly work on web development.
 My Main skill is React/next python,Django etc.
 <br />
 Here are the skills I'm specialized in the most: